weijet86/PotatoChat-AndroidV1.04/README.md

 7) Proceed to signing up for an account if you didn't have an account yet.
 8) You could see all signed-in users after you have signed in to the chat app yourself.
 9) Enjoy!

+Instruction on how to websocket URI
+1) Navigate to file app->java->Util->ClientUni.java.
+2) Go to line 74 in code, by default, this line comprises "uri=new URI("ws://10.0.2.2:8080");".
+3) 10.0.2.2 is the IP address and 8080 is the port number for Android emulator's localhost.
+4) If you wanted to use this client to connect to server outside of localhost machine, simply change the IP address and port number to the ones of the server.